 Bursting with loads of fresh blueberries, and topped with a crunchy cinnamon streusel, these blueberry streusel muffins are super easy to make and come together in no time, making them a perfect no fuss breakfast.
+They’re soft, tender, fluffy and not too sweet – you really taste the fresh blueberries in these.

 One noticeable difference about this blueberry streusel muffin recipe compared to most is the mixing method.
 While traditional muffin recipes combine dry ingredients together in one bowl and wet ingredients in another and then they’re combined, I chose to use the creaming method here.
 Creaming the butter with the sugar gives these muffins more of a lighter, cake-like texture reminiscent of bakery style muffins.
 Speed up your butter softening process up by popping it in the microwave.
 Microwave in 5-10 second bursts, until softened but not melting.